stellalph/20s-react-portfolio/README.md

 This application is deployed to GitHub Pages and the URL of the functional deployed application is **https://stellalph.github.io/20s-react-portfolio**.

-The repository name is **stella-react-portfolio** and the URL of the GitHub repository is **https://github.com/stellalph/20s-react-portfolio.git**.
+The repository name is **20s-react-portfolio** and the URL of the GitHub repository is **https://github.com/stellalph/20s-react-portfolio.git**.

 ## Table of Contents